scvannost/randompy/README.md

 Can also be given a list of observation matrices and returns the list of p-values.

 ###### All maths come from Wikipedia.

+## Licensing
+This collection of scripts under the umbrella term randompy is code I wrote in pursuit of my own work while at MIT.
+Copyright (C) 2018 SC van Nostrand

+This code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.